Pro Bono Program

 Can you help us?

-If you are a lawyer, financial planner accountant or HR/recruitment professional and you would like to help us, please contact the Pro Bono Manager, Laura Muir on 02 9334 1845 or email firstname.lastname@example.org for more information.
+If you are a lawyer, financial planner, accountant or HR/recruitment professional and you would like to join our panel and support people affected by cancer, please contact the Pro Bono Team on [email protected]

-If you are a law student in your penultimate year (or above) or you are looking to do your Practical Legal Training work experience placement, Cancer Council’s Pro Bono Program offers volunteer opportunities.
-Volunteers generally work 1-2 days per week and get hands on experience in the facilitation of free legal and financial planning services to disadvantaged clients.
+If you are a law student with a passion for social justice, Cancer Council’s Pro Bono Program also offers volunteer opportunities.
+Our Volunteer Intake Officers generally work 1-2 days per week and get hands on experience in the facilitation of pro bono legal and financial support services to disadvantaged clients.